 After a year and a half of fighting Coronavirus, we still haven't beaten it.
 Why?
 Because it's a mutated virus.
 What do we know until now?
 How to be safe from now on?

-There’s a lot of studies suggesting that the vaccines approved in Canada (Moderna and Pfizer-BioNTech) provide immunization for at least six months and might offer protection for up to two to three years, however, it’s unclear if the vaccines work against new strains, and they will most likely have to be administered annually.
+There are a lot of studies suggesting that the vaccines approved in Canada (Moderna and Pfizer-BioNTech) provide immunization for at least six months and might offer protection for up to two to three years, however, it’s unclear if the vaccines work against new strains, and they will most likely have to be administered annually.

 Both have launched preliminary studies of booster shots.